OpenSourceEconomics/OpenSourceEconomics.github.io/resources.md

 * [Intro to Python tutorial](https://www.learnpython.org/){:target="_blank"}.
 This site is supported by [DataCamp](https://www.datacamp.com/){:target="_blank"} and offers a range of interactive Python tutorials that go from the basics concepts of the language to more advance computational topics.

 * [SoloLearn App](https://www.sololearn.com/){:target="_blank"}.
 A useful resorce for understanding the general structure of Python programming language while practicing by writing Python code within the app.

+* [Introduction to Python](https://www.youtube.com/playlist?list=PLVR_rJLcetzkqoeuhpIXmG9uQCtSoGBz1){:target="_blank"}.
+The course offers students an introduction to Python and PyData stack such as numpy, panda, matplotlib, scipy and statsmodels for its application to statistics and econometrics.